Sacrament (LDS Church): Meaning of the sacrament

 The sacrament is viewed by adherents as a renewal of a member's covenant made at baptism.
-According to the sacramental prayers, a person eats and drinks in remembrance of the body and blood of Jesus, promises to always remember Him, take His name upon them, and keep His commandments.
-In return, the prayer promises that the participant will always have the Spirit to be with them.
+According to the sacramental prayers, a person eats and drinks in remembrance of the body and blood of Jesus, promises to always remember him, take his name upon them, and keep his commandments.
+In return, the prayer promises that the participant will always have his spirit to be with them.

 The sacrament is considered the most sacred and important element of normal Sabbath day observance and as such is approached by Latter-day Saints with reverence and in a spirit of penitence.
 Consequently, all who partake of the sacrament are encouraged to examine their own consciences and prayerfully gauge their own worthiness to do so.
 If they feel unworthy, they are encouraged to refrain from participating in the sacrament until they have properly repented of their sins.
 Partaking of the sacrament by non-members and unbaptized members is permissible (except in cases where the person has been excommunicated by the church), but the unbaptized are regarded as not having part of the covenant associated with the sacrament.